dallenfriedolinmanueldaely-creator/PetShop-Inventory-Management-System/README.md

 <br/>

-## Tentang Proyek
+## About the Project

-**Petshop Inventory Management System** adalah aplikasi web yang dikembangkan untuk memenuhi tugas akhir mata kuliah **Struktur Data & Algoritma**.
-Alih-alih mengandalkan query database bawaan seperti `ORDER BY` atau `LIKE`, seluruh proses pencarian dan pengurutan data diimplementasikan secara manual di level aplikasi menggunakan algoritma klasik: **Linear Search**, **Binary Search**, **Bubble Sort**, **Selection Sort**, dan **Insertion Sort**.
+**Petshop Inventory Management System** is a web application built to fulfill the final project requirements for the **Data Structures and Algorithms** course.
+Instead of relying on database-level operations like `ORDER BY` or `LIKE`, all searching and sorting logic is implemented manually at the application layer using classic algorithms: **Linear Search**, **Binary Search**, **Bubble Sort**, **Selection Sort**, and **Insertion Sort**.

-Sistem ini dirancang untuk membantu pemilik dan staf petshop mengelola inventori produk (kategori Cat & Dog: makanan, vitamin, grooming, mainan, dan aksesoris), mencatat riwayat transaksi stok masuk/keluar, memantau analitik secara visual, serta mengekspor laporan ke Excel dan CSV.
+The system helps petshop owners and staff manage product inventory (Cat & Dog categories: food, vitamins, grooming, toys, and accessories), log stock in/out transactions, monitor visual analytics, and export reports to Excel and CSV.

 <br/>

-## Fitur Unggulan
+## Key Features

 <table>
 <tr>
 <td width="50%" valign="top">

-**Dashboard Interaktif**
+**Interactive Dashboard**
-Kartu statistik real-time untuk total produk, volume stok aktif, produk menipis/habis, dan distribusi kategori melalui grafik Chart.js.
+Real-time stat cards for total products, active stock volume, low/out-of-stock items, and category breakdowns via Chart.js.

-**Pencarian Cerdas**
+**Smart Search**
-Cari produk berdasarkan nama, kategori, atau jenis hewan menggunakan Linear Search maupun Binary Search sesuai kebutuhan performa.
+Search products by name, category, or pet type using either Linear Search or Binary Search depending on performance needs.

-**Pengurutan Algoritmik**
+**Algorithmic Sorting**
-Urutkan katalog berdasarkan nama, harga, atau stok memakai implementasi manual Bubble Sort, Selection Sort, dan Insertion Sort.
+Sort the catalog by name, price, or stock using hand-written implementations of Bubble Sort, Selection Sort, and Insertion Sort.

 </td>
 <td width="50%" valign="top">

-**Buku Besar Transaksi**
+**Transaction Ledger**
-Pencatatan stok masuk dan keluar yang atomik, lengkap dengan validasi agar stok tidak pernah minus.
+Atomic stock in/out records with built-in validation to prevent stock from ever going negative.

-**Laporan Profesional**
+**Professional Reports**
-Ekspor data inventori sekali klik ke format CSV maupun Excel (.xlsx) dengan format yang rapi.
+One-click export of inventory data to clean, well-formatted CSV or Excel (.xlsx) files.

-**Audit & Kontrol Akses**
+**Audit & Access Control**
-Pencatatan aktivitas pengguna (login, perubahan produk, ekspor data) serta kontrol akses berbasis peran (Owner, Admin, Staff).
+User activity logging (logins, product changes, data exports) plus role-based access control for Owner, Admin, and Staff.

 </td>
 </tr>